daniel-isidro/master_kschool/master_class_35.md

 This model will be based on COOKIES, not on users (a user in a different device generates a new cookie)

-Variables can be TRANSACTIONAL (related to the process features) or USER RELATED (describe the user's habits)
+Variables can be TRANSACTIONAL (related to features of the process) or USER RELATED (describe the user's habits)

+On e-commerce websites, HITs with positive outcome are very reduced.
+Oversampling or undersampling could be used, but should be avoided as are artificial methods. **So changing the time intervals of the observed data and adding those observations as new users can be very useful.**

+Observation 1: behavior days -60 and -30, analyzed purchases between days -30 and -15

+Observation 2: beahavior days -67 and -37, analyze purchases between days -37 and -22